vmware/photon/docs/photon_admin/use-ip-and-ss-commands.md

 # Use `ip` and `ss` Commands

+Use the `ip` and `ss` commands to view a list of network interfaces and information for IP addresses.

 Although the `ifconfig` command and the `netstat` command work on Photon OS, VMware recommends that you use the `ip` or `ss` commands.
 The `ipconfig` and `netstat` commands are deprecated.

-For example, instead of running `netstat` to display a list of network interfaces, run the `ss` command.
-Similarly, to display information for IP addresses, instead of running `ifconfig -a`, run the `ip addr` command.
-Examples:
+For example, to display a list of network interfaces, run the `ss` command instead of `netstat`.
+To display information for IP addresses, run the `ip addr` command instead of `ifconfig -a`.

+Examples are as follows:

 	USE THIS IPROUTE COMMAND 	INSTEAD OF THIS NET-TOOL COMMAND ip addr 					ifconfig -a